 Along with the big names, there are also plenty of smaller scale stores with traditional attire, cool clobber and more affordable stuff.
 You can even find yourself an authentic Japanese kimono or treat yourself to some organic charcoal-infused beauty products.

 It is not just clothing to be found here and there are over 200 art galleries for you to explore!

 Of course, the Japanese love gadgets so there are tech shops as well.

 - Why it’s awesome: Kabukiza is the very biggest and most renowned theatre in Tokyo!

 - Cost: Standard tickets are up to ¥20, 000 ($178,69) and Single Act tickets are between ¥500 ($4,45) – ¥3000 ($26,80)

-There are some of the very best traditional shows put on in this lavish theatre, and it is sure to be a once-in-a-lifetime experience that will leave you walking away feeling thrilled and full of passion!
+Some of the very best traditional shows in all of Japan happen at lavish theatre.
+A show here is sure to be a once-in-a-lifetime experience that will leave you walking away feeling thrilled!

 The overall architecture of the building is also breathtaking and has a tremendously exciting atmosphere!
 Here you can see the best shows in the whole of Tokyo in the most scenic venue.